Average-Case Matrix Discrepancy: Asymptotics and Online Algorithms: Introduction

-Beyond that, one may also ask the more stringent question of whether \emph{online} algorithms---ones where $x_i$ can only depend on $\{\bv_1, \dots, \bv_i\}$---can achieve the same discrepancy.
+Beyond that, one may also ask the more stringent question of whether \emph{online} algorithms---ones where $x_i$ can only depend on $(\bv_1, \dots, \bv_i)$---can achieve the same discrepancy.
 In this case, in the \emph{adversarial} setting of Spencer's theorem, the answer is no: if $\bv_i$ may be chosen by an adversary depending on $x_1, \dots, x_{i - 1}$, then the adversary may force any online algorithm to produce $x_i$ with $\|\sum_{i =1}^T x_i \bv_i\|_{\infty} \gtrsim \sqrt{T \log n}$ \cite[Lecture 4]{Spencer-1994-TenLecturesProbabilisticMethod}.
 That is, in the adversarial online setting, one cannot improve on choosing the signs $x_i$ at random (in contrast to Spencer's theorem on the offline setting).

-However, it remains interesting to analyze online algorithms if we shift our attention to the \emph{average-case} setting, where the $\bv_i$ are chosen randomly rather than adversarially.
-In this case, the typical true discrepancy is understood quite precisely for different scalings of $T$ and choices of $\bv_i$.
+However, it remains interesting to analyze online algorithms if we shift our attention to the \emph{average-case} setting, where the $\bv_i$ are chosen randomly rather than adversarially.\footnote{Another setting that may be viewed as lying in between these two is the \emph{oblivious adversarial} setting, where the adversary must fix $\bv_1, \dots, \bv_T$ in advance, but we focus on the average case here.} In this case, the typical true discrepancy is understood quite precisely for different scalings of $T$ and choices of $\bv_i$.
 The following result, while its most general part does not quite fall in Spencer's setting of $\|\bv_i\|_{\infty} \leq 1$, accurately captures the main phenomenon (see \cite{TMR-2020-BalancingGaussianVectors} or \cite{GKPX-2023-OGPDiscrepancy} for some discussion of other distributions).

 \begin{theorem}[Theorem 1 and Remark 2 of \cite{TMR-2020-BalancingGaussianVectors}] Suppose $T = T(n)$ satisfies $T \geq \epsilon n$ for some $\epsilon > 0$.
 If $\bv_1, \dots, \bv_T \sim \sN(\bm 0, \bm I_n)$ independently, then with high probability as $n \to \infty$,